South Mall: History

-1970s and 1980s
+20th century

 Hess's South, an early satellite location of the Hess's downtown Allentown department store, opened at the site of the mall in 1971.
 Hess's built a modest enclosed mall on the north side of the department store in 1975, adding a Weis Markets location and several specialty shops.

 In 1979, Hess's, which developed and owned South Mall and operated its largest tenant, was bought by Crown American, a Johnstown-based commercial real estate company, and the transaction included South Mall.
 Crown American doubled the size of South Mall in a 1986-1987 expansion that added a new section of enclosed mall on the southern side of Hess's South.
 In November 1986, discount retailer Jamesway opened its 100th store at the South Mall to anchor the new expansion, and celebrated the milestone with skydivers landing in the South Mall parking lot.
 In 1991, the mall expanded yet again, adding discount drugstore Phar-Mor as its third major anchor in the newer portion of the mall.

-1990s

 In 1991, the older portion of the mall on the north side of Hess's was deactivated following closure of Rea & Derick, a drugstore that was acquired by CVS Pharmacy.

 In late 1995, Jamesway closed its South Mall location when the chain filed bankruptcy.
 A year later, Stein Mart leased a majority of the space previously occupied by Jamesway.
 Stein Mart's South Mall location represented its first store in Pennsylvania.
 The remainder of the former Jamesway was subdivided between Gold's Gym and Home & Gifts, before being replaced by Ross Stores in 2012.

 In 1996, five years after deactivating the north side of Hess's following the departure of Rea & Derick, the north side of the mall again opened, replaced by Staples Inc. and Petco.

 In 1999, Weis Markets closed its South Mall store amid poor sales.
 The space once occupied by Weis Markets has since been subdivided into space for three newer South Mall stores, Mattress Firm, Blick Art Materials, and a Pennsylvania wine and spirits store.

-2000s
+21st century

 In 2002, Phar-Mor closed its anchor store at South Mall as part of the chain's national acquisition by CVS.
 This was replaced by Steve & Barry's, a retail clothing chain.

-In 2003, mall owner Crown American was purchased by PREIT, a real estate investment trust, in a $1.2 billion acquisition.
+In 2003, Crown American was purchased by PREIT, a real estate investment trust, in a $1.2 billion acquisition.

 In 2008, Steve & Barry's, another South Mall tenant, declared bankruptcy and closed its South Mall and other locations.
 The anchor space Steve & Barry's occupied at South Mall was leased the following year, in 2009, to Black Rose Antiques and Collectibles, an antique mini-mall with over 100 individual dealers.
+After Black Rose Antiques closed, the space was then sold to a gym which operates as out of the space under the name Supersets Gym.